Carbon sequestration opportunities in soils in Latin America and the Caribbean

 Context of the story

-"Carbon sequestration" is defined as the removal of CO2 from the atmosphere and its storage in ecological sinks, such as soil organic matter.
-In this case, carbon sequestration will be quantified as changes in the soil organic carbon (SOC) pool.
-That can occur in response to changes in land management, such as increased use of fertilization, irrigation, or in response to changes in land use, such as the conversion of crops to forest.
+“Carbon sequestration" is defined as the removal of CO2 from the atmosphere and its storage in ecological sinks, soil organic matter being the main reservoir of carbon in the biosphere.
+This carbon sequestration capacity is quantified as changes in soil organic carbon stock (COS) and can occur in response to both changes in land management, e.g. increased fertilizer use, and changes in land use, e.g. conversion from cropping to forestry

 Organic carbon is the principal indicator of the quality and productive potential of the soil and, at the same time, is the largest carbon pool in the biosphere.